ai-core-tools/hsu-docs/hsu-platform-technical-review.md

 - Clear extension points in all layers (control, domain, api)
 - Helper function pattern reduces implementation overhead

-**Evidence**: The `hsu-echo` example demonstrates how new domains can be created with minimal boilerplate.
-The separation between core platform (`hsu-core`) and domain implementations (`hsu-echo`) provides perfect extension boundaries.
+**Evidence**: The `hsu-example3-common` example demonstrates how new domains can be created with minimal boilerplate.
+The separation between core platform (`hsu-core`) and domain implementations (`hsu-example3-common`) provides perfect extension boundaries.

 ### **Developer Experience: 8/10** ✅ (New Category)

 **Strengths**:
-- Excellent reference implementation with `hsu-echo`
+- Excellent reference implementation with `hsu-example3-common`
 - Comprehensive build automation
 - Multi-language support with language-appropriate patterns
 - Clear development workflow with proper tooling